Jazz Sells: Music, Marketing, and Meaning by Mark Laver (2015)

 Ever wondered why so many products we come across while out shopping are labeled “jazz,” ranging from cereals to beverages, cars, and airlines?
 All of those products and many services as well, for various reasons, somehow want to be affiliated with “being jazz.”

 At one time when advertising with the term was still young, this was meant to describe something either spectacular, or fresh, juicy, extraordinary; but in the meatime the word is also used to describe something familiar, comfortable, good for everyday use.
-So marketing products with the label “jazz” seemingly could draw attention from American and Canadian customers, because jazz, on the one hand, is something common, a well-known name, but then it also is actually anything you want it to be.
+So marketing products with the label “jazz” seemingly could draw attention to American and Canadian customers, because jazz, on the one hand, is something common, a well-known name, but then it also is actually anything you want it to be.

 The question why this is so, is the main subject matter of Laver’s book.
 One of the many reasons he finds: consumption naturally is a crucial component of self-expression and participation in a certain elitist group – all of those who consume this or that product – is thus wanted; if one falls for ads and their messages.

-The book, after going through various introductions of marketing and advertising, actually focuses on three separate case studies, that are supported by many interesting facts about marketing ideas.
+The book, after going through various introductions of marketing and advertising, eventually focuses on three separate case studies, that are supported by many interesting facts about marketing ideas.
 One study deals with the use of jazz music in a 2003 Canadian Chrysler campaign, another one with Pepsi’s product “Jazz” of 2006 and the final one examines TB Bank’s sponsorship of the Canadian jazz festival.

 “Throughout the century-long history of mass-mediated advertising, advertisers have put numerous cultural resources to the task of ‘interpellating’ consumers.
 Of these various resources, music has been one of the most important and most effective … ” says Laver.